-Apple's famous silhouette iPod commercials used to propel catchy songs and up-and-coming groups into the national conciousness.
-Now Apple's Siri campaign is doing the same thing, except this time, it's generating buzz for a sausage.
-You know the ad: John Malkovich is sitting at home listening to opera (he's so erudite!) and discussing his dinner plans with Siri.
+Apple’s famous silhouette iPod commercials used to propel catchy songs and up-and-coming groups into the national conciousness.
+Now Apple’s Siri campaign is generating buzz, albeit to a lesser degree, for a sausage.
+You know the ad: John Malkovich is sitting at home listening to opera (he’s so erudite!) and discussing his dinner plans with Siri.
 It has aired during every single commercial break for the past three weeks.

 We have no idea how effective the ads have been for Apple, but they’ve definitely piqued some interest in linguica, a mild Portuguese sausage that, personally, we’d just assumed was some kind of linguini, until we Googled it.
 We weren’t the only ones: